secretstartups/handbook/sites/handbook/source/handbook/use-cases/index.html.md

 - TOC
 {:toc}

-## Customer Use Case Definition
+## DevOps Solution Definition

-A customer use case is:
+A DevOps solution is:
 * A customer problem or initiative that needs a solution and attracts budget
 * Defined In customer terms
 * Often aligned to industry analyst market coverage (i.e. Gartner, Forrester, etc. write reports on the topic)